LisaNay/Game-design/spec.md

 # Spec Document

 ### Concept: ###
 Role playing game.
-The player gets more powerful by gathering cristal fragments dispersed in the world, with a clear objective: defeat the evil (ultimate boss fight) and help the inhabitants of the world so they can live peacefully.
+The player gets more powerful by gathering cristal fragments dispersed in the world, with a clear objective: defeat the evil (the ultimate boss fight) and help the inhabitants of the world so they can live peacefully.
 The player will be able to visit a village, a forest and a dungeon map.
 Real-time combats.

 ### Customers : ###
 Casual gamers, RPG lovers, us.

 ### Persona: ###
-Rufus is a young adult with a fulltime job.
+Rufus is a young adult with a full-time job.
 He loves RPG games.
-He wants to play a lot of RPG games but he doesn't have enough time between his work & life to play long/hardcore games.
-He is searching for a game that can fulfill his love for the genre and his obligations.
+He wants to play a lot of RPG games but he doesn't have enough time between his work & social life to play long/hardcore games.
+He seeks a game that can fulfill his love for the genre and his life obligations.

 ### Pain point: ###
 Most RPG are time sinking games.
 He can't keep playing such chronophage games, no matter how good they are.